Eskişehir: History

 The city was founded by the Phrygians in at least 1000 BC, although it has been estimated to be older than 4000 years old.
 The current city lies about a mile from the ancient Phrygian city of Dorylaeum.
-Many Phrygian artifacts and sculptures can still be found in the city's archeological museum.
+Many Phrygian artifacts and sculptures are on display in the city's archeological museum.

 There is also a museum of meerschaum stone, whose production remains still notable, used to make high quality meerschaum pipes.
 In the fourth century AD the city moved about ten km northeast, from Karacahisar to Şehirhöyük.
 The region was originally inhabited by Hittites.

 Many ancient geographers described the city as one of the most beautiful in Anatolia.
 As with many towns in Anatolia, Christianity arrived after Constantine the Great legalized the religion in the Roman Empire.
 Beginning in the 4th century, records exist of bishops holding office in Eskişehir.
 The city was known as Dorylaeum (Δορύλαιον) in Greek in that period.
 One of these bishops, Eusebius, was heavily involved in shaping the evolving dogma of the church.

 It was called Sultanönü during the Seljuk period.
-In 1097 it was the site of a battle of the First Crusade in which the Crusaders defeated the Seljuk Turkish sultan Kilij Arslan I; the town later fell to the Turks in 1176, or the 13th century.
+In 1097, it was the site of a battle of the First Crusade in which the Crusaders defeated the Seljuk Turkish sultan Kilij Arslan I; the town later fell to the Turks in 1176, or the 13th century.

 From 1867 until 1922, Eskişehir was part of Hüdavendigâr vilayet.
+In 1921, it was captured by the invading Greek Army.
+Eskişehir holds the title of Cultural Capital of the Turkish World and UNESCO Capital of Intangible Cultural Heritage in 2013.

 Geography

-The city of Eskişehir is sited on the banks of Porsuk River, which flows into the Sakarya River.
-Porsuk Dam, located near the Eskişehir-Kütahya border controls the flow of the water in the river.
+Eskişehir is situated on the banks of Porsuk River, which flows into the Sakarya River.
+Porsuk Dam, located near the Eskişehir-Kütahya border, controls the flow of the water in the river.